A little bubble of loveliness surrounded by the dramatic beauty of the Pentland Hills on the edge of the brilliant

 Four steps up to;

-Bedroom one with twin beds, small wardrobe with hanging space and two small chest of drawers.
+Bedroom one with twin beds, small wardrobe with hanging space and two small chests of drawers.

 Bedroom two with super king bed, side tables, chest of drawers, chair and double wardrobes with shelving.

 En suite bathroom with shower with rainforest head and handheld unit, heated towel rail, WC and basin.

 There is a small, fully enclosed garden to the rear, and to the front of the property is also a multi-level area with picnic bench, barbecue, fire pit and views over the hillside.

 There is a gravelled parking area for two cars to the front of the property.